 “Internet Addiction” is a growing problem.
-As more individuals gain internet access every year, the number of people becoming obsessed and then addicted to the internet is increasing as well.
-Internet addiction shares a lot of similarities to other additions, and like other addictions, can also be treated.
+As more individuals gain internet access every year, the number of people becoming obsessed with and then addicted to a digital lifestyle is increasing as well.
+Internet addiction shares a lot of similarities to other addictions, and like other addictions, can also be treated.
 This guide will help you understand what internet addictions can look like, and how they can be treated.

 Defining Internet Addiction

 In 2012, popular satire news website The Onion posted a fake video news report: “Brain-Dead Teen, Only Capable Of Rolling Eyes And Texting, To Be Euthanized.”

 The video amusingly dramatizes the slow degradation of “Caitlin,” a once energetic and active young girl whose brain has succumbed to lifelessness amidst texting and social media usage (and, one would assume, the general malaise of being a teenage girl).
 Her doting yet troubled parents have decided to take the most loving step they can consider: euthanasia.
 As the fake doctor in the clip states: